 This project also linked with QUILL Learning Network’s project, Teaching Practitioners to Fish (Build Tasks) – Integrating OALCF Task Development.
 This project created more tasks for the Task-based Activities for LBS Portal and taught practitioners how to create and level tasks.
 QUILL has developed tasks around the transition points identified in SMLN’s project, and these will be posted to the Portal.

-Final report can be accessed Transitions Projects Final Report January 27 2014.
+View final report Transitions Projects Final Report January 27 2014.